J-Sumer/Course-Enrollment-System/README.md

 If Course is deleted, all the Enrollments and Waitlists of this course are automatically destroyed.
 To check this login as admin and check the "All Enrollments" and "All Waitlists" button after deletion.

 Students cannot access other users profiles by changing the URL.

-# Testing

-Testing is done for Enrollment model